OMDNBNI/specification/v0.1/Lectures.md

 and then mediates the group discussion on the subject in a form of a [dialectic more than a debate](https://mapandterritory.org/debate-and-dialectic-850b3585dad4).

-Two members attending the lectures are voluntarily chosen to take the role of a **digital** and **analog** monitor and will provide assistance to the lecturer.
+Two members attending the lectures are voluntarily chosen to take the role of a **digital** and **analog** TA (teacher's assistant) and will provide assistance to the lecturer.

 All **planned lectures** are recorded (both video and audio) and are distributed to the members and/or published the public.